Festivals in Nepal and its Celebation Dates

 Janai Purnima (Rakshya Bandhan)

-Janai Purnima is an important festival of Nepal of Hindus which falls on the month of Ashar and Shrawan.
+Janai Purnima is an essential festival for Nepal Hindus that falls during the months of Ashar and Shrawan.

-Mainly Brahmins celebrate this festival on the Full moon.
-The word Janai is the Nepali word which is the sacred thread.
-Nepali men wear this thread or Janai on their body and chest with some rituals.
-On the Janai Purnima women and children visit the temples and wear the holy thread (mostly of red and yellow colour) on their wrists.
+Brahmins mainly celebrate this Festival on the full moon.
+The word Janai is the Nepali word, which is the sacred thread.
+Nepali men wear this thread or Janai on their bodies and chests with some rituals.
+On the Janai Purnima, women and children visit the temples and wear the holy thread (primarily red and yellow) on their wrists.

-On the day of Janai Purnima people also celebrate Rakshya Bandhan.
-This is the festival when people celebrate the relation between brother and sister.
-Sister makes their brothers wear the thread on their brother of Wrist and thanks for the protection of their sister.
-Sister give gifts and sweets to their brothers.
+On the day of Janai Purnima, people also celebrate Rakshya Bandhan.
+This is a Festival when people celebrate the relationship between brother and sister.
+Sisters make their brothers wear the thread on their brothers’ Wrists and thank them for protecting their sister.
+Sisters also give gifts and sweets to their brothers.

 Gai Jatra

-Gai Jatra is an important and historical festivals of Nepal that has an interesting significance.
-It is mostly celebrating in Kathmandu valley.
-As the name, Jatra itself suggests worshipping the cow.
-At the festival of Gai Jatra, all the cows are decorating with flowers and tikas and, the cow is walking on the entire street.
-The significance of Gai Jatra is to remember the dead people of each family.
-The cow is decorating in honor of the dead member of the family who died that particular year. people believe that walking the cow in the street and offering grass to the cow will open the gate of Heaven to that dead person.
+Gai Jatra’s significance is remembering each family’s dead people.
+The cow is decorated in honor of the deceased member of the family who died that particular year.
+People believe that walking the cow in the street and offering grass to the cow will open the gate of Heaven to that dead person.

-Children are also dressed very differently at this festival.
-Nowadays the celebration of Gai Jatra has been decreasing in the other part of the country.
-But in Kathmandu valley, people celebrate this festival with a great amount of excitement and enjoyment.
-If you want to enjoy the real beauty of Gai Jatra you can visit Patan and Basanta Durbar Square.
-Another interesting ritual about Gai Jatra is that on Bhaktapur, a special apparatus is made up of bamboo and it is wrapped with clothes.
-Then people carry the bamboo apparatus and then it is walking down the street.
+Children are also dressed very differently at this Festival.
+Nowadays, the celebration of Gai Jatra has decreased in other parts of the country.
+But in Kathmandu Valley, people celebrate this Festival with great excitement and enjoyment.
+If you want to enjoy the natural beauty of Gai Jatra, you can visit Patan and Basanta Durbar Square.
+Another exciting ritual about Gai Jatra is that on Bhaktapur, a special apparatus is made of bamboo and wrapped with clothes.
+Then, people carry the bamboo apparatus, and it walks down the street.

 Krishna Janmashtami

-People dance and sing Krishna’s song on this day.
-The amazing deeds of Shree Krishna are also calling as Rashlia.
-Priests tell the story of Lord Krishna on the temple.
-Then after midnight people gather in the temple and people perform an act of when Krishna was born.
+On this day, people dance and sing Krishna’s song.
+The extraordinary deeds of Shree Krishna are also called Rashlia.
+Priests tell the story of Lord Krishna in the temple.
+Then, after midnight, people gather in the temple and perform an act of remembering when Krishna was born.
 People go to different meals and fairs on the day of Krishna Janmashtami.

 Father’s Day